-“Just Jim, but he's always here.
-And I highly doubt he'd ever be sober long enough to kidnap Darcy, let alone Rae.”
+“Just Jim, but he’s always here.
+And I highly doubt he's ever been sober enough to tie his shoes, let alone kidnap anyone.”
 As if on cue, Jim slurred out a request for another beer.
 Trina obliged, filling his glass with more liquid.

 “Should she even be serving him still?”
 I asked, my eyes following Darren’s gaze as he watched Trina take the now-full glass back to the very obviously drunk Jim.
 As if she had heard me, she walked back over, wiping her hand on her apron.

 “Relax, after his fifth beer I start serving him non-alcoholic beer.”
 She said under her breath.
 I snickered, and Darren cracked a smile, but didn’t say anything for a few minutes.

 “Do you have any more questions?”
 Trina asked.
 “I don’t know how much help I can be to you.”